Gain Marketable Skills in 12 Months

 - job preparation

-The MS of Operational Oceanography is grounded in a three prong approach: building foundational knowledge and practical skills through core courses, providing opportunities to gain real experience working with marine technology, and fostering connections with professionals and peers.
+The Master of Operational Oceanography track is grounded in a three prong approach: building foundational knowledge and practical skills through core courses, providing opportunities to gain real experience working with marine technology, and fostering connections with professionals and peers.

 Summer Session III:

 This field course provides hands-on training in the field.
 The focus will be on providing a range of practical skills for the remote sensing and fixed point ocean data systems.